semodi/libnxc/README.md

 sigma (and accordingly vsigma) can either be the reduced gradient or the gradient of the density (and the corresponding potential term) depending on the parameter `gamma` in the `func_param` struct.

-NeuralXC functionals require special treatment as their dependency on localized atomic orbitals produces additional terms when evaluating forces and stress.
+NeuralXC functionals require special treatment, as their dependency on localized atomic orbitals produces additional terms when evaluating forces and stress.
 These corrections can be obtained with the method `nxc_lda_exc_vxc_fs`, which should be called as the last step at the end of a converged SCF calcuation.
-When forces and stress aren't required (e.g. during the SCF loop) it sufficis to call `nxc_lda_exc_vxc` to evaluate the NeuralXC functional.
+When forces and stress aren't required (e.g. during the SCF loop) it suffices to call `nxc_lda_exc_vxc` to evaluate the NeuralXC functional.

 ### Other methods